jeffmaynes/jeffmaynes.github.io/_pages/ai.md

 **Course Materials**

-* Carter, Matt.
-Minds and Machines, 2007.
+* Carter, Matt. _Minds and Machines_, 2007.
 Edinburgh University Press.
 * All other readings will be made available on Canvas.

 ## Course Description